mikeoborotov/long-number-lib/README.md

 ### Random numbers

-The Random() function is defined for the LongInt class.
+The `LNL::Random()` function is defined for the LongInt class.
 It generates a random number of indeterminate size and type LongInt.

 ## Information security features